SimeonHristov99/DL_24-25/Week_03 - Hello, PyTorch/README.md

 **Description:**

 Create and train a neural network to predict whether a water sample is potable or drinkable (`1` or `0`) based on its chemical characteristics.
 Use the water potability dataset we discussed in class.
+It's present as two CSV files in our `DATA` folder.
 Output the distribution of the target values.

 Perform some exploratory data analysis to choose the best features to use.